nuitrcs/r-online-2020/README.md

 ## Tips for Success

-Don't just read along with the materials during the work sessions -- try out the code in R!
+Don't just read along with the materials during the independent work sessions -- try out the code in R!
 Typing it, fixing the errors, and getting used to using R is important.

 Focus on the **Start here** resources.
 The others are provided in case you want another perspective, additional info on a topic, or more practice.
 But don't try to do it all!